Invariant measures concentrated on countable structures: Introduction

 \section{Introduction}

 Randomness is used to construct objects throughout mathematics, and structures resulting from symmetric random constructions often exhibit structural regularities.
-Here we characterize, in terms of a combinatorial criterion, those countable structures in a countable language that can be built via a random construction that is invariant to reorderings of the elements.
+Here we characterize, in terms of a combinatorial criterion, those countable structures in a countable language that can be built via a random construction that is invariant under reorderings of the elements.

-A probabilistic construction is \emph{exchangeable} when its distribution satisfies the symmetry condition of being invariant to permutations of its elements.
+A probabilistic construction is \emph{exchangeable} when its distribution satisfies the symmetry condition of being invariant under permutations of its elements.
 When an exchangeable construction almost surely produces a single structure (up to isomorphism), we say that the structure \emph{admits an invariant measure}.
 Such structures often exhibit regularity properties such as universality or ultrahomogeneity.
-Two of the best-known randomly constructed structures with these regularities are Rado's countable universal ultrahomogeneous graph and Urysohn's universal separable ultrahomogeneous metric space.
-The Rado graph may be generated as a random graph by independently choosing edges according to the Erd{\H{o}}s--R\'enyi construction \cite{MR0120167}, and Urysohn space arises via an exchangeable construction by a result of Vershik \cite{MR2006015}, \cite{MR2086637}.
+Two of the most important randomly constructed structures with these regularities are Rado's countable universal ultrahomogeneous graph and Urysohn's universal separable ultrahomogeneous metric space.
+The Rado graph may be generated as a random graph by independently choosing edges according to the Erd{\H{o}}s--R\'enyi construction \cite{MR0120167}, and Urysohn space arises via (the completion of) an exchangeable countable metric space, by a construction of Vershik \cite{MR2006015}, \cite{MR2086637}.

-Because these examples have such rich internal structure, it is natural to ask what other objects admit invariant measures.
-Petrov and Vershik \cite{MR2724668} have recently shown via a new type of construction that the countable universal ultrahomogeneous $K_n$-free graphs all admit invariant measures.
+Because these examples have such rich internal structure, it is natural to ask which other objects admit invariant measures.
+One formulation of this question was posed by Cameron in \cite[\S4.10]{MR1066691}.
+Petrov and Vershik \cite{MR2724668} have recently shown, using a new type of construction, that the countable universal ultrahomogeneous $K_n$-free graphs all admit invariant measures.
 In the present work, we combine methods from the model theory of infinitary logic with ideas from Petrov and Vershik's construction to give a complete characterization of those countable infinite structures in a countable language that admit invariant measures.
 Specifically, we show that a structure $\cM$ admits an invariant measure if and only if the pointwise stabilizer in $\Aut(\cM)$ of any finite set of elements of $\cM$ fixes no additional elements, a condition known as having \emph{trivial definable closure}.

 Many natural examples of objects admitting invariant measures are generic, in the sense of being \Fr\ limits, i.e., the countable universal ultrahomogeneous object for some class of finite structures \cite[\S7.1]{MR1221741}.
 One may ask what additional regularity properties must hold of \Fr\ limits that admit invariant measures. \Fr\ limits arise from amalgamation procedures for ``gluing together'' finite substructures.
 Our result implies that a \Fr\ limit in a countable relational language admits an invariant measure if and only if it has \emph{strong amalgamation}, a natural restriction on the gluing procedure that produces the limit.